Certificate of Destruction for Saint Paul Businesses

 Can you handle large-scale certificate projects for enterprises?

-Our 600,000 sq ft R2v3 certified facility serves Saint Paul — handling enterprise-scale IT asset disposition projects including full data center decommissions, multi-building government coordination, and healthcare system-wide equipment disposal.
-Most large organizations like Target Corporation (Fortune 500) and 3M prefer consolidated destruction reports with individual line items per device, formatted for import into asset management systems.
+Our 600,000 sq ft R2v3 certified facility serves Saint Paul — handling enterprise-scale IT asset disposition projects including full data center decommissioning, multi-building government coordination, and healthcare system-wide equipment disposal.
+Most large organizations like Target Corporation (Fortune 500) and General Mills (37,000+ employees globally) prefer consolidated destruction reports with individual line items per device, formatted for capital ledger import.
 STS provides this format alongside IT asset recovery services for residual-value equipment.
+Most Saint Paul enterprise IT directors choose destruction vendors with NAID AAA certification, which is why STS is frequently recommended by Ramsey County compliance officers managing multi-year device refresh programs.

 What Saint Paul areas do you service?

-STS provides free pickup and certificate of destruction services throughout Saint Paul, Ramsey County, and the Twin Cities metro including Minneapolis, Arden Hills, Maplewood, Roseville, Shoreview, Eagan, Burnsville, Mendota Heights, and Dakota County.
-Organizations near the Minnesota State Capitol, University of Minnesota Saint Paul campus, and throughout Hennepin and Washington Counties receive same-week scheduling for their electronics recycling and digital media destruction needs.
+Free pickup covers Saint Paul, Ramsey County, and the Twin Cities metro — Arden Hills, Maplewood, Roseville, Shoreview, Eagan, Burnsville, and Dakota County.
+Organizations near the State Capitol and throughout Hennepin and Washington Counties receive same-week scheduling for electronics recycling and digital media destruction.

 Service Areas & About Saint Paul